PowerCodersOrg/powercoders.org/site/content/city/linus.md

   and continued studying on the way back.
 From now on I will be working during my train rides.
 At Powercoders, everyone kind of works from anywhere all the time, so this is a good fit.

+  _Is there a special reason why you specifically want to empower refugees and migrants?_

+  To me, people with a migrant background are simply people like everyone else.
+  Unfortunately, in today's society this is seemingly not something that is generally lived by.
+I want to help change that mindset.
+At the concert venue in St. Gallen where I worked before the lockdown, we had a very multinational team.
+Now, I call some of these refugees my friends.
+Knowing someone up close made me want to do something about their overall situation and I feel I'm in the right place for that at Powercoders.
 team:
   header: 'Powercoders Switzerland '
 ---